ffund/ml-notebooks/notebooks/2-linear-regression-case-study.md

 1. random split
 2. random split that ensures that each individual _instructor_ is represented in the training data or the test data, but not both.

-In the latter case, if the regression model is effectively identifying individual instructors, rather than learning true relationships between instructor/course characteristics and teaching ratings, then the model will perform much worse on the test set for this type of split.
+In the latter case, if the regression model is "memorizing" individual instructors, rather than learning true relationships between instructor/course characteristics and teaching ratings, then the model will perform much worse on the test set for this type of split.
 This is because the instructors it has "learned" are not present in the test set.

 First, we will assign an "instructor ID" to each row in our data frame: